-On behalf of all of us at The Royal, thank you for your leadership and support of cutting-edge progress in mental health research, care, advocacy and education.
+On behalf of all of us at The Royal, thank you for your tremendous support of cutting-edge progress in mental health research, care, advocacy, and education for young people.
+The entire community of DIFD supporters has continuously demonstrated compassion and deep care for young people navigating their mental health journey, and we could not be more grateful.